bionetslab/SwitchTFI-validation/README.md

 python 00_data_preprocessing.py
 ```
 ### GRN Inference
+The auxiliary files required by Scenic can be downloaded from [https://resources.aertslab.org/cistarget/](https://resources.aertslab.org/cistarget/) (10.10.24).
+They must be stored in the correct subdirectory of *switchtfi_val/data/scenic_aux_data*.
+For some information on the auxiliary data see *switchtfi_val/data/scenic_aux_data/meta_data.txt*
 ```bash
 # Create conda environment for GRN Inference with PyScenic, this may take a while
 conda env create -f grn_inf/psc.yml